Continuing Education Guidelines & Definitions

 QUALIFIED CREDIT:

-The Board encourages each licensee to vary the means by which the continuing education requirements are satisfied.
-Such requirements shall be fulfilled through active participation in courses, seminars, sessions, programs, self-directed activities and/or educationally related activities as approved by the Board.
-Each course, seminar, session or program to be recommended for approval by the Board shall have a direct relationship to the practice of Irrigation Contracting as defined in Chapter 89G of the General Statute of North Carolina and contain elements which will enhance the health, safety and welfare of the citizens of North Carolina.
-A full description of qualified credit can be obtained by referring to CEU Categories found on the website.
+Activities cannot be submitted for credit more than once in any three-year period.
+The Board encourages licensees to vary the way they meet the continuing education requirement.
+Credit may be obtained through active participation in courses, seminars, sessions, programs, self-directed activities, and/or educational related activities, as approved by the Board.
+Each activity recommended for approval by the Board shall have a direct relationship to the practice of irrigation contracting as defined in Chapter 89G of the General Statute of North Carolina, and contain elements which will enhance the health, safety, and welfare of the citizens of North Carolina.
+A full description of qualified credit can be obtained by referring to “CEU Categories” found in your handbook, and on the Board website.
+Business courses should enhance an individual’s business skills.

 SPECIAL REQUEST: